 We are interested in biomass accrual – how cells, traits, individuals, populations, and ecosystems gain energy and materials – and why it varies.
 Accurate prediction of biomass accrual lies at the foundation of both basic and applied biology.
-Such capabilities are required to solve emerging environmental issues, but also aid in the long-standing theoretical pursuit for a synthetic (cross-scale) understanding of biology.
+Such a predictive understanding is needed to not only solve emerging environmental issues, but also aid in the long-standing theoretical pursuit for a synthetic (cross-scale) understanding of biology.

 To understand change in biomass, it helps to know what makes up biomass.
 This Voronoi tree diagram of the composition of a growing E. coli cell provides a general picture (Milo & Phillips 2015).
 Viewing this plot from a biogeochemical perspective, the common stoichiometry of protoplasmic life, and fundamental anabolic processes such as protein synthesis become readily apparent (e.g., see figure below about the proportion of nitrogen and phosphorus in various biomolecules; Sterner & Elser 2002).